iamlaboniraz/my-google-foobar-experience/README.md

 # My Challenge Questions

 The challenge consists of 5 levels consisting of algorithm problems.
 It was really a great experience so far.
 The first few levels were relatively easy, but as the levels peaked up, the difficulty gained heights.
+I spent lot of hours for finishing every challenge.

 Currently I am almost finish my level 4 and then just have one more label to go.
 ![foobar](https://user-images.githubusercontent.com/43373436/116601839-c1440080-a94c-11eb-9dda-44fd85f76efb.jpg)